alimranahmed/BDLocation/README.md

 BD::union()->all();
 ```

-To get all the districts of division that start with 3 character `cha`(Chattogram), we can use the following code.
+To get all the districts of division that start with 5 character `chatt`(Chattogram), we can use the following code.
 Same thing will work for sub-disctrict and union.
 But in case of sub-district and union we need to pass `district` and `sub_district` respectively.
 ```
 BD::district()->getWhere('division', 'cha');